Toggle: English / Spanish

 If the person has emergency allergy medication on hand, help the person take or inject the medication.
 Avoid oral medication if the person is having difficulty breathing.

-- The person is having a severe allergic reaction -- always call 911.
+- The person is having a severe allergic reaction.
 Do not wait to see if the reaction is getting worse.

 - The person has a history of severe allergic reactions (check for a medical ID tag).

 - Avoid triggers such as foods and medications that have caused an allergic reaction in the past.
 Ask detailed questions about ingredients when you are eating away from home.
-Carefully examine ingredient labels.
+Carefully check ingredient labels.

 - If you have a child who is allergic to certain foods, introduce one new food at a time in small amounts so you can recognize an allergic reaction.